safiyurrahman1/if-asc-wiki/index.markdown

 ## Introduction

 After about two weeks of losing braincells, I introduce you to Auto Step Climb for Android - a bare-bones, simple application that automates the process of step-climbing.
-And what's more? **It's free and open source!** (dont roast my code too much its my first mobile development project)
+And what's more? **It's free!**

 ## So, what is it?